bmwwoo/gpt4-pdf-epub-chatbot-langchain/README.md

 **General errors**

 - Make sure you're running the latest Node version.
 Run `node -v`
-- Try a different PDF or convert your PDF to text first.
-It's possible your PDF is corrupted, scanned, or requires OCR to convert to text.
+- Try a different PDF or EPUB or convert your PDF or EPUB to text first.
+It's possible your PDF or EPUB is corrupted, scanned, or requires OCR to convert to text.
 - `Console.log` the `env` variables and make sure they are exposed.
 - Make sure you're using the same versions of LangChain and Pinecone as this repo.
 - Check that you've created an `.env` file that contains your valid (and working) API keys, environment and index name.